csapty12/scrumban-project/README.md

   - use npm start to start up the front end.
 This will automatically open localhost:3000

 - To use the backend:
-  - use mvn spring-boot:run to start the backend service.
+  - use mvn clean install spring-boot:run to start the backend service.
-  - currently, you can fire queries to the backend, whcih are saved to an H2 db, however this will beacome a dockerised MySQL db soon.
+  - currently, you can fire queries to the backend, is a dockerised MySQL db soon.
 - please ensure that you start both if you want to have both backend and frontend functionality! :)